Elbali-Mohammed/Thermal-Moisture-Detection/README.md

-### Preliminary Research and Data Preparation

-1. Literature Review and Related Work

-Study of existing research and previous approaches for thermal-image analysis, moisture detection, and semantic segmentation in order to identify relevant methodologies and establish the experimental direction.

-2. Data Collection and Annotation

-Collection of suitable thermal images from publicly available sources, followed by the preparation of pixel-level moisture segmentation masks for supervised learning.

-### Experimental Development

-3. Model Selection
+1. Model Selection

 Comparison of several semantic-segmentation architectures to identify promising candidate models for the task.

-4. Final Model Comparison
+2. Final Model Comparison

 Quantitative and qualitative comparison of the selected models trained during the model-selection stage, including analysis of their predictions and segmentation quality.
 This stage identified the strongest individual model and motivated its subsequent optimization.

-5. ResNet-50 Optimization
+3. ResNet-50 Optimization

 Controlled experiments investigating learning rates, loss functions, augmentation, resolution, discriminative learning rates, boundary-aware losses, and prediction thresholds in an attempt to further improve the selected ResNet-50 model.

-6. Ensembling
+4. Ensembling

 Analysis of model agreement and complementarity, followed by weighted ensemble optimization to combine the complementary strengths of the selected models.